Battle of Hunayn: Spying

-The Hawazin and their allies, the Thaqif, began including their forces when they learned from spies that The Prophet Muhammad and his army had departed from Medina to begin an assault on Mecca.
+The Hawazin branches including Thaqif, and their allies Sulaym, began including their forces when they learned from spies that Muhammad and his army had departed from Medina to begin an assault on Mecca.
 The confederates apparently hoped to attack the Muslim army while it besieged Mecca.
-The Prophet Muhammad, however, uncovered their intentions through his own spies in the camp of the Hawazin, and marched against the Hawazin just two weeks after the conquest of Mecca with a force of 12,000 men.
-Only four weeks had elapsed since the Muslim forces had left Medina to conquer Mecca.
+Muhammad, however, uncovered their intentions through his own spies in the camp of the Hawazin, and marched against the Hawazin just two weeks after the conquest of Mecca with a force of 12,000 men.